madcodemonkey/Angular.Msal.Examples/AngularMsalB2cRedirect/README.md

    - **_Yates: This must be a fully qualified URL, so no null, undefined or blanks here.
 You just do NOT define it if you not specifying a value!_**
 - **navigateToLoginRequestUrl**: Optional.
 Ability to turn off default navigation to start page after login.
 Default is true.
 This is used only for redirect flows.
    - **_Yates: If true, it appears to only navigate you back to the root domain path (so if you came from https://contso.com/LoveThisPage, despite what the name implies you will be routed back to https://contso.com/ (I believe this is a bug)_**
+   - **_Yates: If true and your using redirect login style, the function you pass to the Msal.UserAgentApplication handleRedirectCallback method is NOT called!_**
    - **_Yates: If false, you are sent to redirectUri (see its default above) and if that page is NOT listed in their redirect URLs in the B2C portal, you WILL receive an error._**
 - **cacheLocation**: Optional.
 Sets browser storage to either localStorage or sessionStorage.
 The default is sessionStorage.
    - **_Yates: The problem with the default, sessionStorage, is that if the user is popped out into a new tab for any reason they will NOT have access to the access token anymore!_**
-- storeAuthStateInCookie: Optional.
+- **storeAuthStateInCookie**: Optional.
 This flag was introduced in MSAL.js v0.2.2 as a fix for the authentication loop issues on Microsoft Internet Explorer and Microsoft Edge.
 Enable the flag storeAuthStateInCookie to true to take advantage of this fix.
 When this is enabled, MSAL.js will store the auth request state required for validation of the auth flows in the browser cookies.
 By default this flag is set to false.
 - **logger**: Optional.
 A Logger object with a callback instance that can be provided by the developer to consume and publish logs in a custom manner.
 For details on passing logger object, see logging with msal.js.
 - **loadFrameTimeout**: Optional.
 The number of milliseconds of inactivity before a token renewal response from Azure AD should be considered timed out.
 Default is 6 seconds.
 - **tokenRenewalOffsetSeconds**: Optional.
 The number of milliseconds which sets the window of offset needed to renew the token before expiry.
 Default is 300 milliseconds.